georgtree/rbc-tk9/docs/vector.md

   The vector has optional switches that affect how the vector is created.
 They are as follows:

-  - **−variable** *varName* - Specifies the name of a Tcl variable to be mapped to the vector.
+  - **-variable** *varName* - Specifies the name of a Tcl variable to be mapped to the vector.
 If the variable already exists, it is first deleted, then recreated.
 If *varName* is the empty string, then no variable will be mapped.
 You can always map a variable back to the vector using the vector's **variable** operation.

-  - **−command** *cmdName* - Maps a Tcl command to the vector.
+  - **-command** *cmdName* - Maps a Tcl command to the vector.
 The vector can be accessed using *cmdName* and one of the vector instance operations.
 A Tcl command by that name cannot already exist.
 If *cmdName* is the empty string, no command mapping will be made.

-  - **−watchunset** *boolean* - Indicates that the vector should automatically delete itself if the variable associated with the vector is unset.
+  - **-watchunset** *boolean* - Indicates that the vector should automatically delete itself if the variable associated with the vector is unset.
 By default, the vector will not be deleted.
 This is different from previous releases.
 Set *boolean* to "true" to get the old behavior.